mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 SalesForce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
 User Broadcast Template calls to the API can be calculated using the formula:

-***1 + 3 X + X / 200***
+***1 + 2 X + X / 200***

 Being ***X*** the number of Users to be synchronized on each run.

 The division by ***200*** is because, by default, Users are gathered in groups of 200 for each Upsert API Call in the commit step.

-For instance if 10 records are fetched from origin instance, then 34 api calls will be made (1 + 3 10 + 3).
-This is the worst case scenario where it's require to also move the parent account for each lead.
+For instance if 10 records are fetched from origin instance, then 24 api calls will be made (1 + 2 10 + 3).
+This is the worst case scenario where every fetched lead is upserted.

 # Customize It!<a name="customizeit"/>